 - DEEP is one of the earliest and most widely used DH resources in early modern studies.

-- Written and delivered by Associate Professor Koritha Mitchell, with contributions from OSU students Cameron Justice, Mark Frantz, Bailey Gallagher, and Lucille "Ciru" Wainaina.
+- Written and delivered by Professor Koritha Mitchell, with contributions from OSU students Cameron Justice, Mark Frantz, Bailey Gallagher, and Lucille "Ciru" Wainaina.
 Production and editing by Paul Kotheimer (OSU) and post-production by Christine Xine Yao (C19).

 - A 45-minute audio recording about how to handle racial and other slurs responsibly and with intellectual rigor.
 C19 Podcast: Official Publication of the Society for Nineteenth-Century Americanists.
 March 4, 2019.